jracelis-hub/FTP-Server/Environment-Setup.md

 Once everything is set up and flashed.
 Plug in micro SD card and power on RPi.

-The system should be in the network.
+The RPi should show up on the network after a couple of minutes.

 To find the RPi on the network I use the command line utility `nmap`.
-To scan
+To scan my subnet mask.

+> [!WARNING]
+> Only do `nmap` in a network that is allowed to be perfomed on, `nmap` can raise security risks when under a network that is not your own.

-To check if it is install type `nmap -v` to see the version.
+To check if it is install type `nmap -v` to see the version:

-Example:
 ```bash
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2025-08-25 09:40 PDT
 Read data files from: /usr/bin/../share/nmap